 2. It Has Seven Staple Ingredients

-Riffs and creativity notwithstanding, there are seven ingredients to a traditional Bloody Mary, according to Bartels.
+Variations and creativity notwithstanding, there are seven ingredients to a traditional Bloody Mary, according to Bartels.
 “The seven ingredients that I associate with Petiot and the King Cole Bar would be vodka, Worcestershire sauce, tomato juice, black pepper, celery salt, Tabasco and lemon juice.”
-Swap out the vodka for tequila, and you have a Bloody Maria.
+Swap the vodka for tequila, and you have a Bloody Maria.
 Prefer gin?
 Just call it a Red Snapper, please.
 The addition of clam juice gives you Canada’s Bloody Caesar, and beef broth makes it a Bloody Bull.
-But if you want the original, stick to the original lucky seven.
+But if you want the original, stick to the first lucky seven.